sd2beatles/MySQL-recipe-in-English-/chapter_9.md

        ORDER BY dt;
  ```
 Alternatively, it would enhance the easiness of reading the data if we want to split date-format data into the year, month, and date fields.

+case 2) monthly cumulate sum

+Let's record the total revenue generated in each month in the section of purchase_amount and its aggregating sum in agg_amount.